SamadritaM30/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction using Logistic Regression

 This repository contains the code and dataset required for the Heart Disease Prediction Machine Learning Model which predicts whether a person has a healthy heart or has a heart disease using Logistic Regression Model.
-It involves data pre-processing , feature selection, data splitting and model training and model evaluation.
+It involves data pre-processing , feature selection, data splitting, model training and model evaluation.
 The goal is to create a reliable tool for early diagnosis and preventive healthcare.

 ## Project workflow
 - Loading and exploring the dataset